hanseltime/ignore-bad-ts/README.md

 // All your awesome typed code here
 ```

-And when you run it, your seeing errors from... your node_modules!
+And when you run it, you're seeing errors from... your node_modules!

 ```
 node_modules/my-company-module/src/it-has-ts-at-least.ts - error TS7053 Element implicitly has an 'any' type...
 ```

-Admittedly, the above error isn't THAT critical of a rule, but you still can't compile without changing your tscongif.
+Admittedly, the above error isn't THAT critical of a rule, but you still can't compile without changing your tsconfig.
 So what happened?

 Well...